luda171/trace-archiver/README.md

-## Run Topology on Docker
+## Run trace-crawler Topology on Docker
 A configuration to run the topologies via docker-compose is provided.
-The file docker-compose.yaml puts every component (Mysql, Apache storm, Warcproxy, Chrome Selenium hub) into  containers.
+The file ./docker-compose.yaml puts every component (Mysql, Apache storm, Warcproxy, Chrome Selenium hub) into  containers.
 First we launch all components: